 So, what’s driving this technological revolution?

-The lower costs of increased computing power, rise of cloud computing and prominence of mobile devices all have an impact, but ultimately, consumers are the ones behind the wheel.
+The lower costs of increased computing power, the rise of cloud computing and prominence of mobile devices all have an impact, but ultimately, consumers are the ones behind the wheel.

 “A lot of it comes down to client expectations,” says Todd.
 “Clients these days want to walk into a law firm and see that the lawyers are cutting edge, that they’re thinking about technology, and doing things more efficiently.”